Frank0624789/RobloxStudio-Showcase/Attacking-NPC/Description.md

 The black flash also grants the NPC boosted max health to 120.

 ## What was used
--The choppy knockback system was done with BodyVelocity manipulation -
+  The choppy knockback system was done with BodyVelocity manipulation The blackflash system was made with a simple random number roll The punch system and player detection was done with distance/Position analysis & calculation